awesomerank/awesomerank.github.io/lists/Fr0sT-Brutal/awesome-delphi.md

 * [BaseNcodingPascal ★10](https://github.com/Xor-el/BaseNcodingPascal).
 Library for encoding of binary data into strings using base32, base85, base128 and other algorithms for FPC and Delphi.

-* [ByteSizeLibPascal ★4](https://github.com/Xor-el/ByteSizeLibPascal).
+* [ByteSizeLibPascal ★4 ⏳1Y](https://github.com/Xor-el/ByteSizeLibPascal).
 TByteSize is a utility "record" that makes byte size representation in code easier by removing ambiguity of the value being represented.

 * [DelphiBigNumberXLib ★5 ⏳1Y](https://github.com/Xor-el/DelphiBigNumberXLib).
 Arbitrary Precision Library for Delphi with Support for Integer and Floating Point Computations.

 * [EmailValidationPascal ★5](https://github.com/Xor-el/EmailValidationPascal).
 Simple Class for Validating Email Address Syntax in Pascal/Delphi.

+* [FastMath ★26](https://github.com/neslib/FastMath).
+Delphi math library that is optimized for fast performance (sometimes at the cost of not performing error checking or losing a little accuracy).
+It uses hand-optimized assembly code to achieve much better performance then the equivalent functions provided by the Delphi RTL.
+// *Floating-point, vector, matrix operations.*

 ## OS ##